Following Your Diabetes Care Plan

 "I’m afraid of side effects."

-All medicines have side effects and some can be serious.
-It is very important to let your health care provider know how you respond to your diabetes medicine.
+All medicines have possible side effects and some can be serious.
+Not everyone will get every side effect, but it is very important to let your health care provider know how you respond to your diabetes medicine.
 Health care providers weigh the potential risks and benefits of any medicine before they prescribe it.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 "My medicine costs too much."